AryanNordic/S130_LBS_client_server_central_peripheral/README.md

 Below is how it looks on board PCA10028 and how they are assigned in the application
 LEDS:

 scanning/advertising  -->  LED1
 Connected             -->  LED2
 notification_from_peer-->  LED3
 write from peer       -->  LED4

 Buttons:
 Wakeup from IDLE/Sleep --> Button1
 notification from peer --> Button2
 Write to peer          --> Button3
 not used               --> Button4

 The buttons and leds operations are completely symetric on both central and peripheral except for advertising/scanning LED.
 Central looks for an advertiser with the device name "LedButtonDemo" and connects to it.
 As soon as this is done, both peripheral and central discovers service on the other and enables all the services.
-Two specific serive UUID has been used for both central and peripheral.
+Two specific service UUID has been used for both central and peripheral.
 You can find those in the device_config.h file.
 There are two characteristic in this service, one for writing to LED and the other for button press notification.
 System will go to sleep if no connection is established before timeout.
 Pressing Button1 after sleep will wake the system up and it will again continue to advertise/scan

 Pressing Button2 will write the button value to button charatecteris which has notification properties to it.
 Hence will send an HVX event to peer.
 Peer when gets this event writes to LED3.
 This is to demonstrate how notifications can be used